literallycanvas/literallycanvas/README.md

 [Full documentation](http://literallycanvas.github.com)

-Literally Canvas depends on jQuery (tested on 1.8.2).
+Literally Canvas depends on jQuery (tested on 1.8.2) and React.js (0.9.0).

 Add the files under `lib/css` and `lib/img` to your project, as well as the appropriate file from `lib/js`.
 Then do this: